Month 12, Day 17, Thursday 9:00 a.m.

 Sebastien climbed off of him, a knee pressing painfully into Damien’s kidney.

-Beside him, Canelo climbed to her hands and knees, coughing and retching.
-She had a distinctive scar on her forearm, but covered it self-consciously when Sebastien looked at it
+Beside him, Canelo crawled to her hands and knees, coughing and retching.
+She had a distinctive scar on her forearm, but covered it self-consciously when Sebastien looked at it.

 Damien looked to Sebastien curiously.